steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 ## Installing Rosetta 2

-The first thing you'll need to do on the new machines is installing Rosetta.
+The first thing you'll need to do on the new machines is installing Rosetta to enable Intel emulation.
 This is curiously not default in Big Sur, but it only takes a few seconds via the terminal:

 ```
 /usr/sbin/softwareupdate --install-rosetta --agree-to-license
 ```

-## Cinc for arm
+## Cinc for Darwin/ARM

 There's no Chef or [Cinc](https://cinc.sh/start/client/) release yet for Apple Silicon, which is both a blessing and a curse.
 It does make CI easier, since the Cinc client will run in x64 emulation mode, so anything it installs will also default to x64, which is slower but generally works.